cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 ## MsgCommitSolution

-We rename our `./x/scavenge/types/MsgCreateCommit.go` to `./x/scavenge/types/MsgCommitSolution.go`.
+Rename our `./x/scavenge/types/MsgCreateCommit.go` to `./x/scavenge/types/MsgCommitSolution.go`.

+Replace functions parameters to reflect `MsgCommitSolution` instead of previous `MsgCreateCommit`.

 The message type that describes how to commit a solution should live in `./x/scavenge/types/MsgCommitSolution.go` and look like: